readthedocs/readthedocs.org/docs/open-source-philosophy.rst

 Read the Docs Open Source Philosophy
 -------------------------------------

-Read the Docs is Free Software.
+Read the Docs is Open Source software.
 We have `licensed <https://github.com/rtfd/readthedocs.org/blob/master/LICENSE.mit>`_ the code base as MIT, which provides almost no restrictions on the use of the code.

 However,
 as a project there are things that we care about more than others.
-We built Read the Docs to support the Open Source Community.
+We built Read the Docs to support documentation in the Open Source community.
-The code is open for people to contribute to, so that they may build features into readthedocs.org that they want.
+The code is open for people to contribute to, so that they may build features into https://readthedocs.org that they want.
+We also believe having the code be open is a valuable learning tool, for people to see how a real large website is created.

 Official Support
 ~~~~~~~~~~~~~~~~